Crod7/Budgeting-App-React/README.md

 ## Getting Started, Setting up on local machine

 First, clone the repo.
-    The folder cloned is called "OnlineDatabaseGui".
-    Inside the folder there are two more folders inside it called 'frontend' and 'backend'.
+    Inside the cloned folder there are two more folders inside it called 'frontend' and 'backend'.

 Next, open the cloned repo in your code editor(Visual Studio Code) and install dependencies.